Raccoons-Army/mei-es-arsoft-odsoft-g007/README.md

 #### Implementation
 - **Service Layer as Intermediary**: The service layer acts as an intermediary that communicates with the interface.
 It invokes methods on the Interface without needing to know which implementation class is being used.
 - **Dynamic Configuration**: The intermediary service can dynamically determine which implementation to instantiate based on the current context.
 This involves using a configuration class that returns the appropriate repository implementation at runtime based on the configuration.

+#### Example
+- BookService knows communicates with BookRepository interface but dont know the actually implementation of it.
+- BookService receives the respective BookRepository implementation through Dependency Injection at runtime.

 ---

 #### 3. Abstract Common Services